samuraied/Linux-Gaming-Guide/README.md

 If you would like to save time, here is list of recommendation, you can’t go wrong with any, and there is a lot of convenience factors that I have taken into consideration.

-If you are a completely new to Linux I recommend[pop!_os](https://pop.system76.com/)
+If you are a completely new to Linux I recommend [pop!_os](https://pop.system76.com/)

 If you are a beginner: the most convenient way is to use Fedora Workstation